Montana Stalking Laws

 Learn more about Montana's stalking laws in the following table.
 See Stalking in FindLaw's criminal charges section for additional details.

 |Stalking Definition||Purposely and knowingly causes another distress or apprehension by repeatedly following or harassing, threatening, or intimidating|

 |Punishment||Jail maximum 1 year and/or fine maximum $1,000.
 If victim under protection of a restraining order: jail maximum five (5) years and/or fine maximum $10,000 and medical costs, counseling, and other costs incurred by the victim.
 Note: perpetrator may have to pay medical, counseling and other costs.|

 |Penalty for Repeat Offense||Jail maximum five (5) years and/or fine maximum $10,000|

 |Arrest or Restraining Order Specifically Authorized by Statute?||Restraining order issued upon presentation of credible evidence.|

 |Constitutionally Protected Activities Exempted?||Yes|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a Montana domestic violence attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: